Accessibility statement for www.scottishhumanrights.com

 How we are fixing this

 We have commissioned a full, external audit of our website's accessibility to help us address these and other issues.
-We will update this accessibility statement with the results and and will continue improvement work based on those findings, throughout 2024.
+We will continue improvement work based on those findings.

 We are aware of issues with PDF documents and we are commissioning staff training on creating accessible documents in the first quarter of 2024 to support this work.
 We will publish accessible versions as an alternative wherever possible.
 Please contact us if you would like further information on a specific document.